How to compose good medical/bioscientific research manuscripts?

 - Word-Medex provides a comprehensive list showing examples of correct forms of references.

 - The most important step is a good scientific experimental design.

 - Write a manuscript that describes a comprehensible story with a clear message.

 - Select the most appropriate journal for publication of your manuscript (a clinical journal for clinical studies, research-oriented journal for animal studies).
-If you do not know all journals that publish articles in your field, then visit the Institute for Scientific Information (ISI) for a complete list of all medical/bioscience journals.
+If you do not know all journals that publish articles in your field, then visit the Institute for Scientific Index (ISI) for a complete list of all medical/bioscience journals.

 - Read the Instructions for Authors of the selected journal.
 If you cannot obtain a copy of the journal, then visit the web site of that journal, if available, and search for the Instructions for Authors.
 For a list of some of the journals that maintain web sites containing Instructions for Authors, visit our list of medical journals.